Labour Law Numbered 4857

 ARTICLE 53 - Employees who have completed a minimum of one year of service in the establishment since their recruitment, including the trial period, shall be allowed to take annual leave with pay.

 The right to annual leave with pay shall not be waived.

 The provisions of this Act on annual leave with pay are not applicable to employees engaged in seasonal or other occupations which, owing to their nature, last less than one year.

 The length of the employee's annual leave with pay shall not be less than;

-a) fourteen days if his length of service is between one and five years, (five included),
+- fourteen days if their length of service is between one and five years, (five included),

 For employees below the age of eighteen and above the age of fifty, the length of annual leave with pay must not be less than twenty days.